 The number of infected leaves at the end of a long infectious phase stochastically dominates $X^*$, where

 Let $D$ be the event that there are fewer than $mp^*/2$ infected leaves at time $T_i^H$.
 Then using a Chernoff bound,

-We now consider the survival of these infections until the next long one phase.
-Let $T_{\ell}$ be the time from $T_i^{H}$ until the next long one phase.
+We now consider the survival of these infections until the next long one-phase.
+Let $T_{\ell}$ be the time from $T_i^{H}$ until the next long one-phase.
 For $C > 0$ to be chosen later, define the following bad events.

 \begin{enumerate}

 \item [(D1)] Consider the first $2C \log m$ time intervals after $T_i^H$ during which the hub is not in state $0$.
 Let $T^*_{\ell}$ be the total amount of this time, and let $D_1$ be the event $T^*_{\ell} > 4 C \log m$.
 Since $T_\ell^* \sim \textrm{Gamma}(2C \log m, 1)$, we have